Skip to main content

 Germany , Berlin

-High-quality TECE products at the EUREF-CAMPUS in Berlin
+High-quality TECE products at the EUREF Campus in Berlin

-Photo: Leo Seidel | NBB Netzgesellschaft Berlin-Brandenburg mbH & Co.
-KG
+Image: Leo Seidel | NBB Netzgesellschaft Berlin-Brandenburg mbH & Co.

-Focus on the energy transition
+Focus on the Energy Transition

-Striking accent with eleven storeys
+A striking accent with eleven floors

-Photo: Leo Seidel | NBB Netzgesellschaft Berlin-Brandenburg mbH & Co.
-KG
+Image: Leo Seidel | NBB Netzgesellschaft Berlin-Brandenburg mbH & Co.

 CO2 targets for 2045 already met